risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Translation.md

 Go to the folder, `bin`, `Debug`, `netstandard2.0`, and your `.dll` file should appear.

-To test it, in your mod amanger, go to `Settings`, `Browse profile folder`, and navigate over to `BepInEx`, `plugins`.
+To test it, in your mod manager, go to `Settings`, `Browse profile folder`, and navigate over to `BepInEx`, `plugins`.
 Copy your `.dll` file into the `plugins` folder, then launch the game.
 Make sure your language is set correctly and check if the translation works.

 # Uploading the mod